TouK/nussknacker/docs/integration/KafkaIntegration.md

 ## Configuration for Streaming-Flink

-For Flink scenarios you can configure multiple Kafka component providers - e.g. when you want to connect to multiple clusters.
+With Streaming-Flink engine, the Kafka sources and sinks are configured as any other component.
+In particular, you can configure multiple Kafka component providers - e.g. when you want to connect to multiple clusters.
 Below we give two example configurations, one for default setup with one Kafka cluster and standard component names:
 ```
 components.kafka {